LIFE WILL CERTAINLY IMPROVE ONCE WE HAVE A TRIPLE BY-PASS

 —Springvale Road Traffic Improvements Feasibility Project Stage 2: Final Option Review, August 2004, p.25

-The third, most recent example is the East West Link tollway developed in haste by the short-lived Napthine Government.
+Third was the East West Link tollway, developed in haste by the short-lived Napthine Government.
 At the planning panel hearings in March 2014, chief project modeller Michael Veitch conceded the promised congestion relief would be short-lived.

 When asked, Mr Veitch admitted traffic volumes would return to Alexandra Pde in the long-term, after the link had been built.
 He said there was plenty of evidence to show CBD road projects in general “have a relatively short life for the problems they’re solving”.
 Mr Veitch used the Sydney Harbour Tunnel as an example and said it was full after 13 years and no longer helped reduce traffic congestion.